rinde/vanLon17-JAAMAS-code/README.md

 ### Dependencies

 All dependencies are imported via Maven but can also be downloaded manually.
+The following dependencies are especially relevant:

 | Library										| Description																									| Version		| DOI
 | -------------									| ------------- 																								| ------------- | -------------